|We are not the sedentary senior group of our parent’s generation. We are not

 cove or safely docked in a Marina every single evening before dark.

 One of the other important aspects many 1st time Loopers overlook when planning this voyage, is that is it far more than a boat ride.
-Indeed, it
+Indeed, it is

-them will be where you will make your most cherished memories.
+where you will make your most cherished memories.